 However, many users of the AWS Fargate / Amazon ECS combination are overspending for what they need.
 This is happening for a variety of reasons, and it’s preventing companies from maximizing ROI on the cloud.
 The good news is that optimizing costs on these services is relatively easy.

-In this post, we cover 5 strategies for cost optimization on Amazon ECS and AWS Fargate costs:
+In a previous post, we looked at cost optimization strategies for Kubernetes.
+Now, in this post, we cover 5 strategies for cost optimization on Amazon ECS and AWS Fargate costs:

 - Improve cost visibility